UNDP-Data/geohub/documentation/docs/getting-started/signin.md

 ## Signout

+--

 You can log-out at any time by clicking on your user icon and selecting Sign Out (see the above screenshot).

+---

+## Next step

+In next section, we are going to learn how GeoHub manage geospatial datasets, and how you can interact with datasets.